MartinLundqvist/traders-of-the-league/readme.md

 ## gameserver

-Node.JS with Express and Socket.IO server that handles communication, storage and the game engine
+Node.JS with Express and Socket.IO server that handles communication, storage / database management and the game engine.
+You also need access to a mongodb database.

+For development purposes:

+- Run `./start_dh.sh` from the monorepo root directory.
+This will pull, build and start a Docker container with the latest mongo image.
+Note: You need Docker Desktop installed (or similar).
 - Run `npm install`
+- Create `.env` file with a `DB_STRING_LOCAL` variable pointing at your local mongo image.
+The string should be of format `mongodb://<user>:<password>@localhost:5000/traderdb?authSource=admin&readPreference=primary&ssl=false`.
+The user and password are defined in the `docker-compose-db.yml` file in the root.
 - Run `npm run dev`

+For production, you need to point the server to a proper MongoDB instance.
+I use MongoDB.com (atlas).
+Spin it up, then add a `DB_STRING` to the same `.env` file which points to that service.

 ## monitor

-React front-end boo tstrapped with Vite.js that just pulls some simple metrics from the gameserver to show activity.
+React front-end bootstrapped with Vite.js that just pulls some simple metrics from the gameserver to show activity.

 ## shared